 - Eggs & 2 additional egg whites: 3 whole eggs provide structure, moisture, and richness.
 2 extra egg whites keep the cake light and airy.

 - Buttermilk: Buttermilk is an acidic ingredient and baking soda requires an acid to work.
 Plus, buttermilk yields an EXTRA moist cake crumb.
-See recipe note about an alternative.
+See recipe note about using a buttermilk substitute.

 - Brown Sugar: We’ll use brown sugar in the cinnamon swirl and again in the frosting.
 You can use light brown or dark brown sugar, but I recommend dark brown sugar for bolder flavor.